Livy08/Livy08/README.md

-Hi there, I'm Olivia.
-I'm a current junior at Harvard College studying Applied Mathematics, Data Science, and Mind, Brain, and Behavior, and I'm passionate about understanding and improving the human experience at the crossroads of technology, data, and empathic innovation.
+Hi!
+I'm Olivia.
+I'm a senior at Harvard College studying Applied Mathematics and Mind, Brain, Behavior, and I'm passionate about understanding and improving the human experience at the crossroads of technology, data, and empathic innovation.
 This GitHub contains personal class projects I've pursued during my time at Harvard.

 Projects:
 - song pronoun analysis: This computational social psychology project seeks to uncover language usage patterns in song lyrics through an initial case study of the relationship fetween function-word frequency in lyrics and songwriter age.
 This endeavor is inspired by the findings of psychologist James Pennebaker that the pronouns and function words we subconsciously say or write can reveal much about who we are, and it probes the potential to apply such kinds of data analysis in a new way - to song lyrics.